bbauska/W3Cx-2of5/README.md

 <h4>&lt;section&gt; element</h4>

-The **section element** is used to section a page.
+The <b>section element</b> is used to section a page.
 For example, chapters in a book, sections in a thesis or splitting an 'about me' page into introduction, interests and skills.
 Sections can be used in a page or within an article.
 In fact, all content within the body element is